 List growth rate =[(New Subscribers – (Unsubscribes + Spam Complaints)] ÷ Email Addresses on List]) * 100

-If your email marketing results have plateaued or if you’re struggling to manage and monitor your campaigns, contact the digital marketing professionals at Front Porch Solutions.
-Our email marketing team creates custom email templates that are mobile optimized, professionally designed, and set clients up for success.
+If your email marketing campaign results have plateaued or if you’re struggling to manage and monitor your campaigns, contact the digital marketing professionals at Front Porch Solutions.
+Our email marketers create custom email templates that are mobile optimized, professionally designed, and set clients up for success.